HyunsuKim6/SelectiveNet-Pytorch/README.md

 # SelectiveNet-Pytorch

-The author of paper uploaded code written in Keras, but I thought some people are familiar with Pytorch, so I implemented it in Pytorch.
+The author of paper has uploaded code written in Keras, but I thought some people are familiar with Pytorch, so I implemented it in Pytorch.

 ## Requirements